Listing of regulations in effect for Amistad National Recreation Area authorized by Title 36, Code of Federal Regulations.

 (b) Pedestrian or hiking use

+At Panther and Parida Caves, pedestrian traffic is restricted to the designated trail systems.
 This is to protect and preserve sensitive cultural resources while still allowing general access to these sites.

-(c)(1) & (c)(2) Collection for personal use or consumption.
+(c)(l) & (c)(2) Collection for personal use or consumption

 The following renewable plant products may be collected for personal use only:

-- Fruit of the prickly pear cactus
+Fruit of the prickly pear cactus.

-Fruit of the Agarita bush
+Fruit of the Agarita bush.

-Fruit of the wild Persimmon tree
+Fruit of the wild Persimmon tree.

+There is a limit of one five-gallon container per plant species per family unit during the entire fruit bearing season.
 The gathering or consumption will not adversely affect park wildlife, the reproductive potential of a plant species, or otherwise adversely affect park resources.
 A limit is established to prevent the over-harvesting of the renewable resources and to allow for a wider distribution to the public.

 (d) Transporting lawfully taken wildlife through the park area